Ïã¸ÛÁùºÏ²Ê¼´Ê±¿ª½±

 A large square with palm trees.
 The buildings lining the square are bathed in sunlight.
 Below each building are awnings and umbrellas.
 People sit at the restaurants there

-16. Cool down in Parc de la Ciutadella
+16. People watch and play in Parc de la Ciutadella

 18. Embrace the kitsch of the Font Màgica